HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ClearWCMCaches.md

-# How to clear WCM Caches with ConfigEngine Task
+# How to clear WCM caches with ConfigEngine task

 ## Applies to